ViitorEngel/Building-my-own-blockchain/README.md

 tutorial step by step.

 This project was really fun to make, and was great for exercising OOP and learning HTTP.

-I still need to finish the consensus part of the code, though.